tungnhitran/QAChatbot/README.md

 python llm_model.py
 ```

-The application will be available at `http://127.0.0.1:7860` (the server name and pỏt can be changed)
+The application will be available at `http://127.0.0.1:7860` (the server name and port can be changed)

 ## Usage